Overview

 Case Background

-Headquartered in Dublin, Ireland and Grand Rapids, Michigan, Perrigo is a manufacturer of infant formula and other over-the-counter health and wellness solutions sold throughout the United States and internationally.
-Perrigo’s “Nutrition” segment, which largely consists of infant formula sales, is the company’s third largest segment by sales in North America, representing approximately 17% of the company’s FY 2024 sales in that segment
+Perrigo manufactures infant formula and other over-the-counter health and wellness solutions sold throughout the United States and internationally.
+Perrigo’s “Nutrition” segment, which largely consists of infant formula sales, is the company’s third largest segment by sales in North America., representing approximately 17% of the company’s FY 2024 sales in that segment

-In November 2022, Perrigo acquired Nestlé’s Gateway infant formula plant in Wisconsin, along with the U.S. and Canadian rights to Nestlé’s Good Start® infant formula brand, for $170 million.
+On November 1, 2022, Perrigo announced the acquisition of Nestlé’s Gateway infant formula plant in Wisconsin, along with the U.S. and Canadian rights to Nestlé’s Good Start® infant formula brand, for $170 million.